Manoj250/evolve/readme.md

 **How to use?**
 1. Implement your own `Objective` logic
 2. Feed it into `Engine`
-3. Sit back and let it *vroom vroom* through generations like a champ 🏎️💨
+3. Sit back and let it *vroom vroom* through generations 🏎️💨

-Built for speed, built for swag.
-Rustaceans rejoice! 🦀💥

 ---

-*Powered by sheer code insanity and the spirit of optimization*
+*Powered by the spirit of optimization*